xavierog/moulti/Documentation.md

 ### moulti run: dealing with stdin, stdout, stderr

-By default, scripts launched through "moulti run":

-- have their standard input (stdin, file descriptor #0) redirected to `/dev/null`;
-- inherit the standard and error outputs (stdout and stderr, file descriptors #1 and #2) from Moulti (e.g. `/dev/pts/42`);
+In principle, scripts that leverage Moulti:
 - should not try to `read` from stdin;
 - should either refrain from writing to stdout/stderr or...
 - should redirect stdout/stderr to a suitable destination.

-Possible approaches in bash:
+Possible implementations in bash:

 ```bash
 # Discard stdout and stderr entirely: